 - Medical Education

 The interests of resident physicians and medical students are also represented on the AMPAC Board.
-The AMPAC Board consists of nine physicians, one alliance representative, one resident physician and one medical student who all serve two-year terms.
+The AMPAC Board consists of ten physicians, one alliance representative, one resident physician and one medical student who all serve two-year terms.

 AMPAC recognizes the challenging financial situation that resident physicians and medical students have as they begin their career in medicine.
 Therefore residents, students and their spouses receive a reduced AMPAC membership at all four levels.